 Place a pillow behind you while sitting on the side of the bed or in a chair to reduce strain on your joints.

-Using these techniques makes your sleeping and resting experiences in bed safer and more comfortable.
+Using these techniques makes your sleeping and resting experiences in bed more comfortable and safe.
 With the help of a caregiver, pillows can also be used to provide support while turning or transferring in bed.
 Be sure to follow instructions from your healthcare team when adjusting positioning with pillows or other supports.

-With these techniques, people with Parkinson's can be safer and more comfortable when adjusting their positioning in bed.
+With these techniques, people with Parkinson's can be more comfortable and safe when adjusting their positioning in bed.
 Remembering that a caregiver should always assist with any movement or repositioning for safety reasons is important.
 With the proper support, people living with Parkinson's can find relief from pain and discomfort when it comes to positioning in bed.

 Exercises for Regaining Strength and Balance